cairo-lab/pyOAI/README.md

 stab at concatenation and dataframe creation.
 This is a work in progress.
 As the details of different datasets is explored and more logical dataframe schemas become evident from actual usage, customizations will be added.
 For now, the notebook can convert all but 5 files.
 Next round improvements are listed in the TODO section.

+## Documenation

+For the full explanation of this libraries features, please visit the [Wiki](https://github.com/cairo-lab/pyOAI/wiki).

+# Credit
+This work is another product of the [CAIRO Lab](https://ciaro-lab.org).